 The SPRING project

-The mission of the INEUWF is to create sustainable solutions for Indian water challenges with Indian and EU know-how and technology.
+The mission of the INWF is to create sustainable solutions for Indian water challenges with Indian and EU know-how and technology.
 Our core vision is to enable clean water access for everyone.

 Who we are

-INEUWF is born from SPRING, a project funded by the EU Horizon 2020 programme and the Department of Biotechnology of the Government of India.
-INEUWF is therefore an Indian and European initiative that aims to provide a platform for diverse stakeholders in the Indian and European water sector to meet, network and build cooperation.
-The structure of the INEUWF consists of a board elected by the members, a secretariat located both in India and in Finland and the growing number of members.
+INWF is born from SPRING, a project funded by the EU Horizon 2020 programme and the Department of Biotechnology of the Government of India.
+INWF is therefore an Indian and European initiative that aims to provide a platform for diverse stakeholders in the Indian and European water sector to meet, network and build cooperation.
+The structure of the INWF consists of a board elected by the members, a secretariat located both in India and in Finland and the growing number of members.

 Indian water sector